sptrakesh/mongo-service/README.md

     ```shell script
     (cd mongo-service/test/go; go build -o /tmp/gomongo; /tmp/gomongo)
     ```

+### Connection Pool
+A simple connection pool [implementation](test/integration/pool.h) is available in the integration test directory, along with its associated test suite.
+At present, the implementation does not check for any status.
+A proper implementation would require some enhancement to avoid putting failed connections back into the pool.

 ### Performance Test
 The performance test suite performs a simple *CRUD* operation using the service.